nhsconnect/FHIR-CDS/pages/explore/api_consent_direct_care.md

 ### Usage ###

-Patient consent of different types can be carried in a [`Consent`](http://hl7.org/fhir/stu3/consent.html) object.

 Where an encounter cannot fulfil the patient's health need, the patient will contact another service, which may want to use the information gathered in the first encounter.

-Linked to the triage journey by patient and data.
+Consent to share the encounter report with other services to facilitate direct care of the patient MUST be carried in a [`Consent`](http://hl7.org/fhir/stu3/consent.html) object and follow the implementation guidance below.

 <table class="spec">
 <thead>